Symphony Hall, Town Hall and CBSO Centre are all accessible to people with disabilities.

 Due to this, there is no access to Symphony Hall for pre-booked drop off or parking via King Alfred’s Place.
 Disabled parking is available in Bay B, and drop off for all vehicles is at the Cambridge Street roundabout, where patrons need to walk behind the bollards to gain access to the building.

 Please accept our sincere apologies for any inconvenience caused.
-If you have any queries, please don't hesitate to contact the Box Office on 0121 780 3333 or email firstname.lastname@example.org.
+If you have any queries, please don't hesitate to contact the Box Office by email firstname.lastname@example.org.

-CBSO Centre's Justham Auditorium is a flexible space with movable seating, so can accomodate wheelchairs as required.
+CBSO Centre's Justham Auditorium is a flexible space with movable seating, so can accommodate wheelchairs as required.

 There is on-road parking available in the vicinity of CBSO Centre on Berkley Street, Gas Street and the surrounding areas, as well as the below public car parks: